micro-AQUA/HA_integration/README.md

       All parameters can be read from the menu of your device.

- # Adding another microAQUA device.
+ # Adding more microAQUA devices.

  1. To add second microAQUA device you need to opnen each form the listed files:
     - secrets.yaml